 * Serve as a liaison to the DCF Office of Analytics and System Improvement, the Children’s System of Care, the Division of Family and Community Partnerships, the Division on Women and other offices across the Department for coordination of practice related matters.

 * Participate in the development of RFPs to align service provision with the needs of DCPP children and families.

-EDUCATION: Graduation from an accredited college or university with a Bachelor’s degree.
-Master’s degree in Social Work is preferred.
+EDUCATION: Bachelor’s degree from an accredited college or university.
+Master’s degree in Social Work is strongly preferred.

 EXPERIENCE: Ten (10) years of experience in a public or private organization involved in programs focusing on child welfare and child protective services, five (5) years of which shall have involved training, coaching or mentoring focused specifically on improving child welfare case practice.
 Six (6) years of experience involved in supervisory or management responsibilities is preferred.